 Is a Projector Screen Necessary?

-A projector screen is not always necessary, but its use depends on your specific needs and conditions.
+Do you need to buy a screen for a projector?
+While it’s possible to use a projector without screen, the decision largely depends on your setup.
 For more casual or portable setups, projecting onto a blank wall or a white surface may suffice, allowing you to forgo the expense and setup of a dedicated screen.
-However, if you prioritize optimal image quality, especially in a dedicated space, or need to counteract ambient light, a projector needs a screen.
+However, if you prioritize optimal image quality, especially in a dedicated space, or need to counteract ambient light, using a projector without a screen may not give you the results you're looking for.
+In those cases, a projector screen is worth it.

 Why Do You Need a Projector Screen?